Among the World's Leading Experts in the Diagnosis and Treatment of Chordoma

 Meet The Team

 Our physicians are internationally recognized for their expertise in diagnosing and treating chordomas.
 We understand the importance of seamless, coordinated care for patients facing this complex disease.

 While many surgeons may only perform one chordoma surgery in their lifetime, our chordoma surgeon performs dozens of these surgeries each year.
 Jean-Paul Wolinsky, MD, is nationally recognized in his excellence in chordoma removal.

 Choosing the best tumor surgeon is the most important decision you can make when facing a chordoma because it is one of the few tumors that can “seed” its cells to surrounding tissues.
 If the tumor happens to be ruptured during surgery, tumor cells can spill into surrounding areas and grow uncontrolled.
 The first surgery is your best chance at a cure.

 The only proton center in Illinois

-Your care team at Northwestern Medicine Chordoma Center works closely with specialists at Northwestern Medicine Chicago Proton Center1, one of the few proton therapy centers in the Midwest and the only one in Illinois.
+Your care team at Northwestern Medicine Chordoma Center works closely with specialists at Northwestern Medicine Proton Center1, one of the few proton therapy centers in the Midwest and the only one in Illinois.